Hydroplaning Prevention & Recovery: Driving in The Rain Safety RulesUpdated Nov. 16, 2020

 - Do not brake, this will cause your vehicle to skid.

 - Reduce speed by easing off the accelerator.

 - When you feel your vehicle regain traction, you may brake gently or steer if necessary.

 The “ideal” action to take when severe hydroplaning occurs and you need to avoid a collision depends on the type of car you are driving.

-If you are in a front wheel drive vehicle OR a rear wheel drive vehicle with and anti-lock braking system (ABS) and traction control, remain lightly on the accelerator and if necessary, steer gently away from any hazards (preferably an open space on the roadway).
+If you are in a front-wheel drive vehicle OR a rear-wheel drive vehicle with an anti-lock braking system (ABS) and traction control, remain lightly on the accelerator and if necessary, steer gently away from any hazards (preferably an open space on the roadway).

-Drivers of rear wheel drive vehicle without ABS and traction control should ease of the gas pedal and if necessary, steer gently away from any hazards.
+Drivers of rear-wheel drive vehicles without ABS and traction control should ease of the gas pedal and if necessary, steer gently away from any hazards.

 Would you pass a driving test today?